An extension to Visual Studio 2017 and Visual Studio 2019 that runs TSLint on TypeScript files.

 Some more information on these upgrades can be found on the project's Github site.

-Note that the menu options for the TypeScript Analyzer are separate from the menu options for the ESLint, CSSLint and CoffeeLint in Visual Studio ('Web Code Analysis').
-In particular the TypeScript Analyzer can be run for a specific file or files by right-clicking in Solution Explorer and selecting 'Run TypeScript Analyzer'.
+The TypeScript Analyzer runs on opening or saving a file, and can also be run for a specific file or project by right-clicking in Solution Explorer and selecting 'Run TypeScript Analyzer'.
 Settings can be edited using Tools/TypeScript Analyzer/Edit TSLint settings.
 TypeScript Analyzer also has its own entry in the menu in Tools/Options.